hildekuehne/HTK_actionRecognition/README.md

 6
 .
 .
-.
+330 ...

-If you want try your input (e.g. different features, quantization etc.), you just have to convert your frame based representation to the related structure.
+If you want try your input (e.g. different features, quantization etc.), you just have to convert your frame based representation to the related structure and save it as ascii .txt file.

 2) Segmentation